idelfonsog2/idelfonsog2.github.io/README.md

   aws-region: ${{ env.AWS_REGION }}
 ```

 Come back here when things are starting to look more familiar.
-I hope the above was helpfull
+I hope the above was helpfull.
+Comments, feedback, questions [@idelfonsoGM](https://twitter.com/idelfonsoGM)

 ---